Skip to content

 BestByWithMonotonicFold

-Fix: Monotonic folds are incompatible with witness selection.
-Use a separate rule to compute the probability, then reference it with IS in the BEST BY rule.
+Fix: Declared lattice folds are incompatible with witness selection.
+Use a separate rule to compute the aggregate, then reference it with IS in the BEST BY rule.
+Plain MAX, MIN, COUNT and COLLECT are fine alongside BEST BY.

 ProbabilityDomainViolation (warning)